UBC-STAT-IT/Documentation-Public/Nextcloud/Migration_and_Startup_Guide.md

 ## Add another Account

 1\.
 Go to your system tray and click the Nextcloud icon to open the Nextcloud window.
-Confirm that your account is syncing successfully.

 **Note**: The icon could also look like this &nbsp; ![Alt text](../images/Nextcloud/image2.png)